bitgreen/bitgreen-node/cache-engine/README.md

 ./bitg-cache-server.sh --sync
 ```

-Once active, You can make https calls to the following endpoint:
 ## Query transactions by Account
+You can query the transactions done on BITG tokens by https calls to the following endpoint:

 ```
 https://testnode.bitg.org:9443/transactions
 ```